mekto/dom.js/README.md

 Events
 ------

-For events [Bean](https://github.com/fat/bean/) micro library is used internally.
+For events use `addEventListener` or this shortcuts:

 ``` javascript
 dom.on(element, 'click', function(e) {